Sasja/stl-record/README.md

 # stl-record
 3d printing records, why not?

-currently no audio yet, just one circular sinewave.
-Also the parameters chosen (depth, amplitude, groove angle, diameter) have not been tested yet!
+currently no wav input yet, just sines.
+Also the parameters chosen (depth, amplitude, groove angle, diameter, frequency, sample rate) have not been tested yet! just chosen ad hock for developing the code.

 It has two channels though :)

 ## set up
-im asuming ubuntu here
+im asuming you are using ubuntu:

 ```sudo apt-get install python-pip meshlab```